 \section{SU(2) group and Magnus expansion}

-In general, the quantum mechanical time-evolution operator \(U(t,t_0)\) depends on two time arguments with a fixed initial time \(t_0\) and the initial condition \(U(t_0, t_0)=\mathbb{I}\), with $\mathbb{I}$ denoting the identity operator.
-For notational convenience, we mostly drop the \(t_0\) argument and assume that \(U\) can be written as an exponential for all times\cite{Magnus1954},
+The quantum mechanical time-evolution operator \(U(t,t_0)\) allows to propagate an arbitrary initial state from a fixed initial time \(t_0\) to the final time $t$ and has the initial condition \(U(t_0, t_0)=\mathbb{I}\), with $\mathbb{I}$ denoting the identity operator.
+For notational convenience, we mostly drop the initial time argument and use the fact that \(U\) can be written in exponential form